Use this statement to impersonate another user identity.

 - For user, you can specify either an SQL identifier or a string value (single quotation marks).

-- This command is not allowed as long as the current transaction has open write locks.
+- IMPERSONATE is not allowed as long as the current transaction has open write locks.
 In this case, you have to execute either COMMIT or ROLLBACK.

 - You'll find the granted impersonation privileges in system tables EXA_DBA_IMPERSONATION_PRIVS and EXA_USER_IMPERSONATION_PRIVS.
 The system tables EXA_DBA_SESSIONS, EXA_DBA_AUDIT_IMPERSONATION, EXA_DBA_IMPERSONATION_LAST_DAY, and EXA_DBA_IMPERSONATION_LAST_DAY contain information about sessions in which the identity has been changed through impersonation.